AnonTendim/study-notes/NetworksForMachineLearningGeoffreyHinton.md

 - If the desired output is 1 and the actual output is 0.00000001 (slope is basically 0), there is almost no gradient for a logistic unit to fix up the error
 - If we are trying to assign probabilities to mutually exclusive class labels, we know that the outputs should sum to 1, but we are depriving the networks of this knowledge

-We can force the output to represent a probability distribution across discrete alternatives.
+We can force the output to represent a probability distribution across discrete alternatives: The output units in a softmax group use a non-local non-linearity: $y_i = \frac{e^{z_i}}{\sum_{j \in \text{group} }e^{z_j}}$
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA1MjM3NDk3OCwtMTk4MTA1NzY5NCwtMj
+eyJoaXN0b3J5IjpbMTU2NzU1MjEwNiwxMDUyMzc0OTc4LC0xOT
-I2NTYyNDQzLDIwMjAyMzcxNzUsLTEwNzU5MjU1NTgsLTU5MTA1
+gxMDU3Njk0LC0yMjY1NjI0NDMsMjAyMDIzNzE3NSwtMTA3NTky
-ODg3Nyw0NDAwMzQ1NywtNjk1NTA1NTUsMTE3NTc5MDg2NCwtMT
+NTU1OCwtNTkxMDU4ODc3LDQ0MDAzNDU3LC02OTU1MDU1NSwxMT
-czMTQ2NDkzMiwxMjQ4ODEzNjE0LC0xMDUxMzIzOTc0LDExMTY4
+c1NzkwODY0LC0xNzMxNDY0OTMyLDEyNDg4MTM2MTQsLTEwNTEz
-MDAwOTYsLTE1NjM1MTUwMCwyNjYwNTY5MCwtMTI1MjI1MjY5OC
+MjM5NzQsMTExNjgwMDA5NiwtMTU2MzUxNTAwLDI2NjA1NjkwLC
-w5MDc4MDU1OTMsMjE0NDU4NTE3NSwzMTgzNzE4OTUsMTc3MTgx
+0xMjUyMjUyNjk4LDkwNzgwNTU5MywyMTQ0NTg1MTc1LDMxODM3
-NTk0XX0=
+MTg5NV19
 -->